|The Frankfurt-Tipp rating:|

 |Direction:||Éric Toledano und Olivier Nakache|

 |Production country:||Frankreich 2019|

 Bruno (Vincent Cassel) lives for his work.
-Not a minute when he's not on the phone or taking care of up to 40 children with severe autism with his non-profit organization.
-Even with former patients who have long grown up, Bruno cannot say no when they ask for his help.
-His good friend Malik (Reda Kateb) also works in such an institution, but has to deal not only with young patients, but also with inexperienced employees.
-But the two men are not intimidated by that.
-It gives them strength to help others.
-But then Bruno is visited by members of a commission to check whether his organisation is allowed to continue working at all…
+Not a minute when he's not on the phone or caring for up to 40 children with severe autism through his nonprofit organization.
+Even with former patients long since grown, Bruno can't say no when they ask for his help.
+His good friend Malik (Reda Kateb) also works in such a facility, but has to deal not only with young patients, but also with inexperienced staff.
+But the two men are not intimidated by this.
+It gives them strength to be able to help others.
+But then Bruno receives a visit from employees of a commission that is supposed to examine whether his organization is allowed to continue working at all.

 An article by Frankfurt-Tipp